jasonhemann/20FA-2800/syllabus.md

 re-post it on Piazza, answer it there, and forward you the link.

-A great regular way to reach out for help is via our [office hours](javascript:void(0)).
+A great regular way to reach out for help is via our [office hours]({{ site.baseurl }}/office-hours/).

 # Final Exam

 We will not have a final exam.
-Instead, our course will have a final project component.
+Instead, our course will have a [final project](Projects) component.
 During finals week, we will schedule slots for students to present their final projects.

 # Grade Breakdown